-An Election Row.
-United States District Attorney Ro seir, while at precinct No. 4 of the Jones took them to Patrick's office twenty fifth ward, St. Louis, Wednesday was wounded in the left arm by a stray request had become a commissioner of deeds for the State of Texas.
-Short Mr. Resier had challenged the vote of one of a crowd of twenty or more negroes.
-An officer started with the alleged repeater to a patrol box.
-The prisoner's friends closed around the officer, fired forty or fifty shots for the purpose of intimidation, and released the prisoner.
-After the negroes had escaped, it was found that Mr. Rosier had been wounded, not seriously, however.

-Takes the Oath.
+United States District Attorney Ro seir, while at precinct No. 4, of the went to Rice's house and executed the one of a crowd of twenty or more negroes.
+An officer started with the al-"Was the will you saw in Patrick's leged repeater to a patrol box.
+The prisoner's friends closed around the officer, fired forty or fifty shots for the jurpose of intimidation, and released \$400,000,000. not dated until June 30.
+Mr. Patrick | the prisoner.
+After the negroes had escaped, it was found that Mr. Rosier | the returns per acre: had been wounded, not seriously, how- Takes the Oath.